-This is all clichéd, dull and utterly predictable coming from a gamer like myself, however.
-What I really came here to talk about was how games can stay with you long after they've been completed and tossed aside.
-GTA: Vice City probably wasn't my first 'life changing' game (that award goes to Sonic the Hedgehog, in a long winded way), but it remains one of the most important.
+GTA: Vice City probably wasn't my first 'life changing' game (that award goes to Sonic the Hedgehog, yes really!), but it remains one of the most important.
 Had TF2 not devoured my life, Vice City would probably be still up there, the most awesome and important game in my life.
 It took over my life.
 My passion for the 1980s was utterly inflamed thanks to this game, and when I wasn't playing it, I was living it.
 I devoured 1980s music, media, pop culture.
 A child of the 80s myself, it was always something I remembered fondly, and Vice City gave me that chance to embrace it.
 It wasn't about killing people, mowing down hookers and stealing their money (though I'd be lying if I said I didn't do that.
 Often.)
 It was about the world.
 It was about Vice City.

 Heh, my mum came in as I was typing this, looked at the screenshot above, and said "oh man, that was one of your big games, wasn't it?"